andre-kotake/nvim-chezmoi/README.md

 ## Contributing

-All contributions and suggestions are welcome; Feel free to open a issue or pull request.
+All contributions and suggestions are welcome; Feel free to open an issue or pull request.

 ## License